mattcarlotta/nvi/README.md

 g3HI${MESSAGE}== user@example.com
 ```

-Interpolated keys resolve first from the process environment, then from keys parsed earlier (including earlier `--files`).
+Interpolated keys resolve first from the process environment and then from keys parsed earlier (including earlier `--files`).
 Undefined interpolations and keys with empty values are skipped with a warning.

 ## Building